 Before performing, training or competing, athletes must performing stretching exercises, as they help make sure the chance of injury is lower and prepare muscles for exercise1.
+Compared to other functional mushrooms, cordyceps mushroom excels at boosting athletic performance.
 There are two common stretching techniques, dynamic and static (shown in figure 1).
 Dynamic stretching is movement that stretches the muscles and keeps them moving at the same time, while static stretches are stretches that are held in a still position and include no movement2.
 Most athletes mix the two stretches up when warming up but the stretches have different effects so they might not be as useful and might even limit performance.
 We hypothesised that dynamic stretching would result in superior performance because, as it involves more movement, it must increase blood flow to the muscles.

 The games provided by http://dadu-online.vip/ have differences with other live casino games, this dice game has a large payout calculation if you successfully guess the bet you choose.

 To work out which set of stretches were more beneficial, we tested the effect of each with tests based on agility, power and speed.
 For agility we used the t-test which is a small course that is timed how long it takes for the participant to complete (see figure 2 for an example).
 For power we used the standing jump test, in which participants must jump from a standing position and the height they jump is measured.
 For speed, the amount of time participants took to sprint 20 metres was measured.